 4.9 Should the matter remain unresolved within the timescales, the matter will be referred directly to the Chair of the RSAB via the RSAB Business Manager within the same working day.
-In the absence of the LSCB Chair, the matter will be dealt with by the Vice Chair of the RSAB.

-The RSAB Chair may seek further written information and will confer as necessary with senior managers / named / designated professionals in the agencies involved, and others as required, and will make recommendations to the agencies for the resolution of the matter.
+The RSAB Chair may seek further written information and will confer as necessary with senior managers/named/designated professionals in the agencies involved, and others as required, and will make recommendations to the agencies for the resolution of the matter.
 The RSAB Chair will make recommendations within five working days of the issue being brought to his/her attention.